Baseball-MLB cancels more games after bargaining session ends with no deal

 MLB locked out its players in December after failing to reach terms on a CBA and had already cancelled the first week of the regular season.

-"On the key economic issues that have posed stumbling blocks, the Clubs proposed ways to bridge gaps to preserve a full schedule."
+"On the key economic issues that have posed stumbling blocks, the Clubs proposed ways to bridge gaps to preserve a full schedule," he added.

-The MLB Players Association did not immediately respond to a request for comment.
+The MLBPAsaid in a statement that the MLB's decision to cancel additional games was "completely unnecessary."

+"After making a set of comprehensive proposals to the league earlier this afternoon, and being told substantive responses were forthcoming, players have yet to hear back," the MLBPA said in a statement on Twitter.
+"Players want to play and we cannot wait to get back on the field for the best fans in the world."

 ((steve.keating@thomsonreuters.com; +1 647-624-4094; Reuters Messaging: steve.keating.reuters.com@reuters.net))